 When eating real gold, there are a wide variety of different reasons as to why some would wish to do so.
 A particularly obvious one would be for decoration or for the status symbol that gold-gilded food represented for those who ate gold.
 Meanwhile, others may find that it provides a delicious crunch to the dish.
 Additionally, though, another possibility is that some people believe it provides health benefits.

 Edible gold doesn’t actually have a distinct taste to it.
 As such, it doesn’t have the flavour of chocolate.
 That said though when used in food decoration, gold will often be used with chocolate.
-As such, the two are often associated with one another.
+So the two are often associated with one another.